 What, you say?
-The Schmitter?
+The Schmitter®?
 Over Tony Luke’s roast pork and provolone?
 Over the Campo’s “Heater” sandwich?
 The Bull’s BBQ turkey leg or Chickie’s and Pete’s fries?
-The Schmitter, with all of these other goodies at Citizens Bank Park?
-What the heck is a Schmitter, anyway?
+With all of these other goodies at Citizens Bank Park?

-So, to your question about what the heck a Schmitter is.
-Like the offerings from Tony Luke’s and Campo’s, the Schmitter is another local delicacy, born at the venerable McNally’s Tavern in the Chestnut Hill area of Philly.
+First, to your question about what the heck a Schmitter® is.
+Like the offerings from Tony Luke’s and Campo’s, the Schmitter® is another local delicacy, born at the venerable McNally’s Tavern in the Chestnut Hill area of Philly.
 It is something of a cheesesteak, but far enough away to have a different name.

 When people come to visit Philadelphia from everywhere on the globe, usually a cheesesteak or four is on their itinerary, and Tony Luke’s is usually among the big names for the city’s most famous delicacy.